-Our philosophy with film marketing is to be true to the film whilst engaging and resonating with the audience.
+Our philosophy with film marketing is to be true to the film but with a market-based perspective.
 We make trailers and commercials that make audiences want to see movies.

 Online video as a tool for business is coming of age, whether in marketing, or internally for training and communications, and there are a whole heap of statistics around to support this.
 Some of the most interesting have been collected together in the “10 Reasons” video.
 It makes a compelling argument for why video to be so effective.